futoin/specs/draft/ftn8_security_concept.md

 The specification suggests the following limits to be enforced.
 Hit of the limits must block any processing.
 The blocking must be done for entire period of enforcement.

+Advanced System should have more light protection measures first to protect legit user access.

 * Subject of blocking:
     - IPv4/32 or IPv6/64 addresses of Client calls